tytydraco/yessleep/out/The_new_soul.md

 The police never found anything—no trace of Lira de Phantom, alive or dead.
 They combed through every inch of the sprawling, decaying mansion that loomed like a shadow over the valley, but it yielded no answers.
-The house itself seemed to breathe, its walls whispering secrets, yet offered no safety.
+The house itself felt… wrong.
+It seemed to breathe, its walls whispering secrets, yet it offered no safety.
 It was alive, but not in a way that comforted the living.

-The only clue left behind was a tattered book, its pages worn and frayed, some of them violently ripped out, as if something didn’t want the story to be told.
+The only clue left behind was a tattered book, its pages worn and frayed, some of them violently ripped out—as if something didn’t want the story to be told.

 The remaining title read:

 Lira de Phantom
 Author: Lira de Phantom

 The missing girl herself.

+⸻

 Day 1